Swiss skier Beat Feuz wins 2nd Kitzbühel downhill in 3 days - WHIZ News

+“It’s very special.
+Two wins in Kitzbühel this week, that’s incredible, and an incredibly nice feeling,” Feuz said.

+No Swiss skier had won Austria’s signature ski race since Didier Cuche earned the last of his five victories here in 2012.

-The race was interrupted for a few minutes because of flat light as low clouds moved in just before the Swiss skier was set to start.
+Sunday’s race was interrupted for a few minutes because of flat light as low clouds moved in just before Feuz was set to start.

-Not distracted by the additional waiting time, Feuz excelled mainly in the bottom part of the course as he beat Johan Clarey by 0.17 seconds.
+Not distracted by the additional waiting time, he excelled mainly in the bottom part of the course as he beat Johan Clarey by 0.17 seconds.

+“The run was good, but I didn’t think at the finish it could be enough,” Feuz said.

+The Swiss 2017 world champion trailed Clarey’s time by 0.42 midway through his run before he mastered the final section.

 The 40-year-old Frenchman became the oldest skier on a downhill podium in the 54-year history of the World Cup.